jdm/tiger/README.md

 ![Tiger Logo](res/readme/logo.svg?raw=true "Tiger")

+# What Does This Tool Do?

-Tiger is a graphical tool to author game spritesheets and their metadata.
+Tiger is a visual tool to author game spritesheets and their metadata.

+This tool bridges the gap between the work done by an artist and data needed by a game engine.
+Artists draw animations as images, but game engines need lots of metadata about how to use them correctly.
+Tiger gives you a simple interface to organize frames by animation and direction, like `"frames for the hero attack animation when facing right"`.
+Tiger can also adjust offsets, timings, and hitboxes for each frame.

+After you organize everything in Tiger, it exports a spritesheet containing all the images, plus a metadata file.
+The exact format of this metadata file is defined by you, using a template system.
+This makes it easy to integrate Tiger sheets with any game engine.

 # Key Features

-- Author animations on an easy-to-use timeline
-- Top-down, sidescroller, isometric perspectives are supported (and more!)
-- Position and name hitboxes
-- Compress animation frames into compact texture atlases
+- ✅ Easy-to-use timeline to author animations
-- Export metadata for any game engine, thanks to a template system
+- ✅ Supports perspectives for any 2D game (top-down, sidescroller, isometric)
-- Source images hot-reload automatically when changed
+- ✅ Source images hot-reload automatically when changed
+- ✅ Packs animation frames into texture atlases
+- ✅ Can add and tag hitboxes
+- ✅ Template system to export animation data in any text-based format
-- Free and open-source with a permissive license
+- ✅ Free and open-source with a permissive license

+Note that Tiger is not:

+- ❌ A drawing program.
+- ❌ A skeletal animation program like Spine.
+- ❌ A plug-and-play solution for any specific engine.
+You will need code to use the output of Tiger in your engine of choice.

 # Screenshots